wolfe719/traffic_statistics/README.md

 # Traffic Stats Plugin for Flutter

-This plugin provides a simple way to monitor network speed (download and upload) in your Flutter applications.
+This plugin provides a simple way to monitor network speed (download and upload) as well as data usage in your Flutter applications.

 ## Features

 * Monitors real-time network traffic statistics.
 * Provides separate values for download and upload speeds in kilobits per second (kbps).
-* Easy integration with your Flutter UI to display network speed information.

-# Traffic Stats Plugin for Flutter

-This plugin provides a simple way to monitor network speed (download and upload) in your Flutter applications.

-## Features

-* Monitors real-time network traffic statistics.
-* Provides separate values for download and upload speeds in kilobits per second (kbps).
+* Provided separate values for total send and received kilobytes.
 * Easy integration with your Flutter UI to display network speed information.

 ## Installation